-The most effective workouts are fast and full-body; they burn fat and build muscle at the same time.
-But no matter what exercises you choose, the key to their efficacy is, and always will be intensity.
-So how do you make sure your intensity is at the proper level?
-Here are 10 tips for ensuring your full-body workouts are intense enough to get you results.
+The most effective workouts are fast, intense, and full-body, burning fat and building muscle at the same time.
+But no matter what exercises or workout program you choose, the key to their efficacy is will always be based on how hard you actually work.

 1. Test It

 Intensity is just how hard your body is working, and there are a few different ways to gauge that.
 You can measure how hard your heart works at a given time with a heart rate monitor.
 The harder you work out the more blood your muscles need.
 This results in faster heartbeats to meet the demand.
 Typically, for an intense workout, you’ll want to be at about 85% of your maximum heart rate, which is 220 minus your age.
 If numbers aren’t your thing, you can simplify it with your rating of perceived exertion, or RPE.
 This is simply a 1 to 10 scale of how hard you feel you’re working.
 1 is sitting on the couch doing nothing, 10 is about to collapse and die.
 You want to be around an 8.
 Or, use the talk test: you should be working hard enough to give one word answers, but not so hard you can’t speak at all and not so lightly that you can hold a full conversation.
 Share this tidbit with a too-chatty treadmill neighbour.

 2. Don’t Stop Moving

 The only way to keep the intensity high for an extended period of time is to keep moving.
 This doesn’t mean you go full tilt the whole time, though.
 One of the most effective workout techniques is high-intensity interval training (HIIT) where you alternate high-intensity intervals (like sprints or burpees) with shorter, lower-intensity recovery periods (like crunches) which spike your heart rate more effectively, and more quickly that steady state workouts.
 But no matter what you do, always keep moving and keep your heart rate up.